grafana/thema/docs/authoring/authoring.md

 Lenses map to the new sequence (`forward`) and back (`reverse`).
 In both directions, there's a schema being mapped `from` and `to`, and the actual mapping is encapsulated within the `rel` field.

-The change to the `OurObject` schema is trivial, but presents an interesting challenge - because we specifically don't want to make `secondfield` optional or give it a default value, how can we define a `rel` that will still give us a valid, concrete object instance on the other side of the `forward` mapping?
+The change to the `OurObject` schema is trivial, but presents an interesting challenge - because we specifically don't want to make `secondfield` optional or give it a default value, how can we define a `rel` that still produces a valid instance of `OurObj@1.0` on the other side of the `forward` mapping?
 (Guaranteed valid concrete lens output [is a property we hope to generically enforce, but don't yet](TODOlinktoissue).)

 The only real answer is to add a placeholder value - here, `-1`.